ddtraveller/TEFLTools/Readings/bob_marley/Unit_5_Them_Belly_Full_Tetun.md

 [Chorus]
 Them belly full, but we hungry
 A hungry mob is a angry mob
-A rain a fall, but the dutty tough
+A rain a fall, but the dirty tough
 A yut a yook but yood nah nuff
 You're going to dance to Jah music, dance
 We're going to dance to Jah music, dance, oh-ooh